sergeyk/vislab/tasks.md

 ## Ideas

-- "Similar image, but less beautiful."
-- "Similar image, but more hazy."

-- idea: can introduce a third label, NOTSURE, which means that the image should simply not be a part of the training/test set for the concept. this is the label that would be set by the UI to clean up data.
+- can introduce a third label, NOTSURE, which means that the image should simply not be a part of the training/test set for the concept. this is the label that would be set by the UI to clean up data.

 ## Done